Dick Mountjoy: Political career

 Mountjoy served as the mayor of Monrovia from 1968 to 1976.
-He served in the California State Assembly for the 61st, 42nd, and 59th district from 1978 to 1995.
+He served in the California State Assembly for the 61st, 42nd, and 59th districts from 1978 to 1995.
 From 1982 to 1984 he served as the California Assembly Republican Caucus Chair.
 While there he introduced California Proposition 187, which denied government services to illegal immigrants.
 He served in the California State Senate from 1994 to 2000 in California's 29th State Senate district.
 His political platform fit with that of the conservative wing of the Republican Party: he was anti-abortion, opposed same-sex marriage, and supported both the war in Iraq and possible military intervention in Iran.
+Mountjoy ran for lieutenant governor in 1998, finishing third in the Republican primary.

+He ran for the U.S. Senate in 2006, winning the Republican nomination by default, as no other major Republican candidate had filed.
 On September 22, 2006, the Los Angeles Times reported that a statement in his website's biography, that he served in the Korean War aboard the USS Missouri, was incorrect; ship records later confirmed that he actually served aboard the USS Bremerton.
 Mountjoy said, "I think it was just something that somebody picked up, it didn’t come from me."
-However, Feinstein's campaign opined that the error raised enough doubts about Mountjoy’s credibility that Mountjoy was "not qualified to serve the people of California."

-Mountjoy was defeated by incumbent U.S. Senator Dianne Feinstein by a wide margin (59-35 percent) in the general election held on November 7, 2006.
+However, the campaign of the Democratic incumbent, Dianne Feinstein, opined that the error raised enough doubts about Mountjoy's credibility that he was "not qualified to serve the people of California."
+Feinstein defeated Mountjoy by a wide margin, 59% to 35%, in the November 7, 2006 general election.

-He died on May 18, 2015, aged 83.
+Mountjoy died on May 18, 2015, aged 83.